Your Internal Communications Measurement Cheat Sheet

 Then, compare this number to the average worldwide employee turnover rate, which is 10.9%, and compares your ETR to average turnover rates for specific industries.
 Industries that rely on students and part-time workers, such as retail and hospitality, will likely have a higher than average ETR.

-If you find that your ETR is too high, there are a few things you can do to lower it, like promoting flexibility in your workplace, encourage employees to WFH, create a communication space that allows for regular feedback and revamps your onboarding process.
+If you find that your ETR is too high, there are a few things you can do to lower it.
+Promoting flexibility in your workplace, encourage employees to WFH, create a communication space that allows for regular feedback and revamps your onboarding process.

 The eNPS was developed to find out how employees feel about their company.
-It works by asking direct questions that your employees can rate on a scale of 1-10, and covers topics such as “Would you recommend this job to a friend?”
+It works by asking direct questions that your employees can rate on a scale of 1-10.
+Covers topics such as “Would you recommend this job to a friend?”.
 Similar to Net Promoter Score, the answers are made up of three categories:

 eNPS is a quick and easy way to get an overview of employee engagement and employee loyalty.
 Many organizations are starting to use this method as a way to increase the possibility of organizational growth.
 The higher your eNPS, you’ll find that your ETR decreases, which in turn saves money on hiring and training.